This is a professional review website. Any purchase made from a product mentioned on this website may result in us receiving a commission.

 Of course, there are many advantages to learning how to play guitar online.
 I’ve compiled a quick list of what I think are the most significant benefits to learning guitar online.

 With in-person guitar lessons, the student is often restricted in a few ways.
 Locally, you’ll only have a few options for teachers and lesson costs.
-However, with online lessons, you’re entirely in control: choose your instructor, the price of the platform, and the classes you’re most interested in.
+However, with online guitar lessons, you’re entirely in control: choose your instructor or teacher, the price of the platform, and the classes you’re most interested in.
 In other words, the options are virtually limitless.It’s also usually cheaper.
 An average in-person guitar lesson costs between $20-$40 (per lesson).
-For online guitar lessons, they’re typically subscription-based, meaning you pay a monthly or annual fee for unlimited lessons — a more inexpensive option.
+For the best online guitar lessons, they’re typically subscription-based, meaning you pay a monthly or annual fee for unlimited lessons and access to guitar teachers — a more inexpensive option.
+As mentioned above, there are some killer online guitar lessons that will really save you a ton of cash in the long run (especially when you can try them for free)!

 Online guitar classes are usually conducted through a combination of forms.
-This could mean video lessons, online chats, or live-cam sessions.
+This could mean video lessons, online chats with expert guitar teachers, or live-cam sessions.
 It’s often easier for people who are busy or have hectic schedules.
+A video lesson is convenient, but your one-on-one work with guitar teachers is also very valuable.

 You’ll take lessons on your own time.
 Instead of having to drive to your lesson every Tuesday at 5 p.m., you log on for your class whenever you want.

 This is especially convenient for parents, workaholics, and students, no matter what their level of education is.
 Can’t sleep?
-It’s perfectly acceptable to log on and complete a course at 2 a.m. if need be.
+It’s perfectly acceptable to log on and complete a course at 2 a.m. if need be and work with your guitar teacher.
 You manage your own time, which leads to your success.
+Practice guitar scales at any time of day or start shredding some new chord progressions, it's your call!

 Choose Your Pace